The results of a breathalyzer test are often the single most important piece of evidence in any given DUI case.

 - A first offense counts as a civil violation.
 In this situation, the court will suspend your license for up to one year in addition to any license suspension resulting from the DUI charges.

-- For a second offense within ten years, refusing a breathalyzer test is a Class 1 misdemeanor.
+- For a second or subsequent offense within ten years, refusing a breathalyzer test is a Class 1 misdemeanor.
 It is punishable by a fine of up to $2,500, up to one year in jail, and a three-year license suspension.